Tracktion/pluginval/README.md

 License
 ----

-Licencing is under the `GPLv3` as we want `pluginval` to be as transparent as possible.
-If this conflicts with your requirements though please let us know and we can accomodate these.
+Licensing is under the `GPLv3` as we want `pluginval` to be as transparent as possible.
+If this conflicts with your requirements though please let us know and we can accommodate these.